 I am an Assistant Professor in the Department of Geography and Environmental Sustainability at the University of Oklahoma.
 My work focuses on environmental politics and governance, especially related to cities and energy systems.
-My current research explores (1) policy and activism for just energy transitions and (2) the urban politics of climate mitigation and adaptation.
+My current research explores (1) policy and activism for just energy transitions and (2) the urban politics of climate adaptation.
 My research and writing has been published in Political Geography, Urban Geography, Environment and Planning A: Economy and Space, Local Environment, Environment and Planning C: Politics and Space, Futures, and more.

 In 2020-2021, I will be a OU Humanities Forum Fellow for a project exploring anti-pipeline activism in the US and Canada (with Tyler McCreary).

 Over the next three years, in a project funded by the Gulf Research Program of the National Academies, I will be studying the way small to medium sized cities in the Gulf Coast region are preparing for climate hazards (led by Maria Carmen Lemos at GLISA).